danielnoam/portfolio/content/games/project-umn/content.md

 - Implemented Cinemachine for dynamic camera movements and cutscenes.
 - Built custom shaders with Shader Graph to create the game's distinctive minimalist look.
 - Designed a robust player controller using a state machine architecture to manage different movement states and behaviors with clean code organization.
-- Utilized Unity's Animator to create a comprehensive state machine for character animations, ensuring smooth and natural transitions between walking, running, idle, and interaction states.
+- Learned to use Unity's Animator to create a comprehensive state machine for character animations, ensuring smooth and natural transitions between walking, running, idle, and interaction states.
 - Implemented Inverse Kinematics (IK) to create a responsive player character with natural head tracking that adapts to player actions.
 - Integrated Unity's new Input System to provide full controller support alongside keyboard and mouse controls.